stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 \- When you buy the stock on IPO you don't give 100% to the company.

+&nbsp;

-→ 15% of your investment money goes to banks who setup the IPO
+→ 15% of your investment money goes to the banks which setup the IPO

 &nbsp;